epapbak/insights-behavioral-spec/features/README.md

 * Check if cleaner displays version info
 * Check if cleaner displays authors
 * Check if Postgres database is available
-* Check if the test database does not contain tables to be created by tests

 ## `insights-results-aggregator-exporter/database_access.feature`